thereyeslab/Smol-FIESTA/docs/documentation.md

 ```

 ###### Config file loading
 It loads the config file.
-If no path is passed, defaults to script-config.toml in the current directory.
+If no path is passed, it defaults to script-config.toml in the current directory.

 ###### File Check Mode
 If --check-files is used: